actions/importer-labs/gitlab/3-dry-run.md

 ## Perform a dry run

-We will be performing a dry-run against a pipeline in your preconfigured Jenkins server.
+We will be performing a dry-run against a pipeline in your preconfigured GitLab server.
 We will need to answer the following questions before running this command:

 1. What is the project we want to convert?
     - __basic-pipeline-example__